Contact Info

 Advantages for the Offshore Wind Industry

-As Maritime Executive magazine has reported, there are multiple natural advantages for the offshore wind industry, including:
+As Maritime Executive magazine reports, there are multiple natural advantages for the offshore wind industry, including:

-• A skilled workforce for fabricating, installing and servicing offshore infrastructure.
+• Skilled workforce for fabricating, installing and servicing offshore infrastructure.

-• A broad shallow shelf, suitable for cheaper bottom-fixed wind development.
+• Broad, shallow shelf, suitable for cheaper bottom-fixed wind development.

 • Benign average wave heights.

-• A supply chain of shipyards, OSV operators and port facilities.
+• Supply chain of shipyards, OSV operators and port facilities.

 Major wind developers have already expressed interest in investing in Gulf wind leases.